 The topography of the Gaza Strip is dominated by three hills parallel to the coast, consisting of ancient pleistocene limestone (deposited by the wind).
 They are together referred to as “Karkar”, and are interspersed with fine, granular red fossil soil referred to as “red”.
 The three hills are separated by valleys filled with alluvial sediments.
 The terrain is either flat or rolling, with sand dunes located near the coast.
 The highest point in the Gaza Strip is Abu Odeh, which stands at 105 meters above sea level.
 The main river in the Gaza Strip is Wadi Gaza, and the Wadi Gaza Nature Reserve was established around it to protect the only coastal wetlands in the Strip.

 The Gaza Strip is characterized by a hot, semi-arid climate with warm winters and relatively dry, hot summers.
 Despite the drought, humidity is high throughout the year.
-Average annual rainfall ranges from 225 mm.
-(9 in.) in the southern regions, to 400 mm.
-(16 in.) in the north, with the majority of rainfall occurring between November and February.
+Average annual rainfall ranges from 225 mm (9 in.) in the southern regions, to 400 mm (16 in.) in the north, with the majority of rainfall occurring between November and February.
 The region faces many environmental challenges, including desertification, freshwater salinity, wastewater treatment, waterborne diseases, soil dredging, and pollution and depletion of groundwater resources.

 Early History of Gaza